Services and Supports

 Structured programs are generally offered during the day in a group setting, and typically operate Monday through Friday.

-To access Passport Funding for community participation services and supports in your area, please following the links below:
+To access Passport Funding for community participation services and supports in your area, please follow the links below:

 Simcoe County—Catulpa Community Support Services

-Durham, Haliburton, Kawartha Lakes, Northumberland, Peterborough—Tri-County Community Support Services
+Durham, Haliburton, Kawartha Lakes, Northumberland, Peterborough—Canopy Support Services

 Specialized Support

-The Government of Ontario funds agencies who provide specialized support, through support workers and case management services to help people and their families plan for the services needed to support the person, as well as, connect them with services available within the community.
+The Government of Ontario funds agencies who provide specialized support, through support workers and case management services to help individuals and their families plan for the services needed to support the individual, as well as, connect them with services available within the community.

 Adult Protective Service Worker